What makes Ferrero chocolate so special?

 The chocolate-making tradition in Piedmont: Calcagno 1946

-The Piedmontese chocolatier and patisserie tradition is very rich, and there are a lot of excellent companies that turn chocolate and hazelnuts in irresistible goodness.
+The Piedmontese chocolatier and pastry tradition is very rich, and while Ferrero has become a commercial producer there are a lot of excellent artisanal companies that turn chocolate and hazelnuts into irresistible goodness.
 Let me present to you one of these local producers!

 Calcagno 1946 company was founded in Turin, the Piedmont capital, the same year as the Ferrero one.
 Its founders, like the Ferrero family, managed to carry on their pastry shop despite the tough period, betting everything on hazelnuts.
 Calcagno 1946 produces different chocolate spreads: Piedmontese Chocolate spread, made with the ancient recipe, Unusual Chocolate spread, rich in hazelnuts, and Dark Chocolate spread with dark chocolate for those who love more intense flavors.
 The main ingredient is the “Tonda Gentile Trilobata” hazelnut, a Piedmontese Protected Geographical Indication (PGI) product.